ks555/tts_apps/weather_application_poc.md

 Files are named by date with _0, _1, _2 to indicate time of day of forecast.
 In the case of the Romanian stations, they have their own code running that pulls the most recent file and places it on the appropriate place in their schedule.

 ### Speech synthesis
 Currently generates speech audio through cerecloud API from cereproc, using Rootio credentials which recieves free credits from Cereproc for the duration of the project.
+The method of access is a request done through a duplicate of CereprocRestAgent class in Rootio.

 ## Forecast text content
 Example text of  a forecast in english.*[words in italics vary based on time of day, location and forecast]*.